aradzie/keybr.com/docs/translations_report.md

 * *Circle color: {label1} – hit count, {label2} – miss count.*
 * *Generate lessons that resemble the specified programming lan...*
 * *Practice punctuation characters that are specific to a progr...*
+* *This is a histogram of the accuracies of all users, and your...*
 * *This is a histogram of the typing speeds of all users, and y...*
 * *Show color coding of the keyboard zones.
 Use this option to ...*
 * *Bar color: {label1} – hit count, {label2} – miss count, {lab...*
-* *Generate typing lessons from the text of a book.
-All keys ar...*
-* *Horizontal axis: lesson number.
-Vertical axis: typing speed ...*
-* *<a>Benford’s law</a> is an observation that in many real-lif...*
-* *You don’t have any accuracy streaks.
-Consider completing a l...*
 * ...

 # French

 Translated: 407 messages, 4720 words

-Untranslated: 18 messages, 389 words
+Untranslated: 23 messages, 442 words

 * *Not set*
 * *Options*